SCRT-HQ/VaporShell/docs/glossary/Add-VSCodeDeployDeploymentGroupAlarmConfiguration.md

----
-layout: glossary
-title: Add-VSCodeDeployDeploymentGroupAlarmConfiguration
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSCodeDeployDeploymentGroupAlarmConfiguration

 ## SYNOPSIS
-Adds an AWS::CodeDeploy::DeploymentGroup.AlarmConfiguration resource property to the template
+Adds an AWS::CodeDeploy::DeploymentGroup.AlarmConfiguration resource property to the template.
+The AlarmConfiguration property type configuresCloudWatch alarms for an AWS CodeDeploy deployment group.
+AlarmConfiguration is a property of the DeploymentGroup: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-codedeploy-deploymentgroup.html resource.

 ## SYNTAX